 Professor Mike Snyder, Department of Genetics, Stanford University

-Assistant Professor Seunghee Kim-Schulze, Hess Center for Science and Medicine, Human Immune Monitoring Core Facility (HIMC), Mount Sinai School of Medicine New York.
+Associate Professor Seunghee Kim-Schulze, Hess Center for Science and Medicine, Human Immune Monitoring Center Facility (HIMC), Mount Sinai School of Medicine New York.

 “Olink’s multiplex immunoassay panels are unique tools for finding new biomarkers and gaining a better understanding of the pathophysiology of diseases, which is something I apply in my own field of pain research.”